Rustenburg: Holiday destination

 Sun City and the Lost City resorts located within the crater of the dormant volcano which the Pilanesberg Game Reserve lies above.
 The complex is set on the slopes of a valley in the Pilanesberg Mountains.
 Sun City is a world renown destination by Sun International and remains one of the best resorts in Southern Africa.
 Tourist amenities include a shopping mall, casinos, the 'Valley of the Waves' and two championship golf courses.

 Protea hotel hunters rest borders the Kgaswane Nature reserve.
 Just 5 km from Waterfall mall.
 There are many amenities at this resort including, hiking, swimming, golf, horse riding, and game drives.

-Shopping

-Waterfall Mall nestled in Waterfall Park of Cashan in Rustenburg.
-Offers indoor shopping with just around 200 shops to visit.

-Platinum Square, Lifestyle Square, Rustenburg Square are all owned by a single company located within Rustenburg.
-These Shopping locations are central to different areas of the city and all offer anchor Supermarkets and a variety of other shops.